poiyomi/PoiyomiDocs/docs/general/textures-and-colors.md

 Most of the formats Unity uses have a fixed amount of bits per pixel.
 This means that, for a texture of a given resolution, it will always have the same size in video memory (VRAM).
 This is important to note for performance and memory usage, as VRAM usage can be a major factor for avatar performance.

-For most color and data textures, it's simplest to use DXT1.
+For most color and data textures, it's simplest to use `DXT1`.
 This is what Unity uses when set to "Normal" compression.
-When set to "High" quality, it will use BC7, which is a higher quality format, but will always store an alpha channel even if it's not present in the source texture.
-This can result in higher VRAM usage than DXT1.
+When set to "High" quality, it will use `BC7`, which is a higher quality format, but will always store an alpha channel even if it's not present in the source texture.
+This can result in higher VRAM usage than `DXT1`.

-To have full control over what format Unity uses, you can select the tab to the right of the "Default" tab of compression options, and select "Override for PC, Mac, & Linux Standalone".
+To have full control over what format Unity uses, you can select the tab to the right of the `Default` tab of compression options, and select `Override for PC, Mac, & Linux Standalone`.
 This will give you a full list of available compression options.

 > Community member **Zanariyo** has compiled an excellent document that explains some of the most common texture formats in Unity and when it's appropriate to use them for your Avatar.
-[You can view the document here](https://docs.google.com/document/d/1WvgJ2lzyNXJuzFa1cr1YKC8xu5-L124VXQ4JI11wJoc).
+[You can view the document here <FAIcon icon="fa-solid fa-square-arrow-up-right"/>](https://docs.google.com/document/d/1WvgJ2lzyNXJuzFa1cr1YKC8xu5-L124VXQ4JI11wJoc).

 To learn more about the different compression formats in further detail, visit the [Unity Documentation](https://docs.unity3d.com/Manual/class-TextureImporterOverride.html).

 #### Crunch Compression

 Crunch compression is an aggressive compression algorithm that is often used for color textures.
-It is a highly lossy algorithm, and will result in some amount of quality degredation.
-Unity reports that filesize is decreased with crunch compression, but it's important to note that asset bundles are generally compressed already, mitigating much of the benefit of crunch compression.
+It is a highly lossy algorithm, and will result in some amount of quality degradation.
+Unity reports that file size is decreased with crunch compression, but it's important to note that asset bundles are generally compressed already, mitigating much of the benefit of crunch compression.

 Crunch compression will not reduce the size of the texture in VRAM, as it has to be decompressed before it can be loaded and accessed by the GPU.

-Hai-vr has written some notes about crunch compression on [their Notion](https://hai-vr.notion.site/Crunch-Compression-2119cc1366574068809250fafedbe27a), which outline some of the controversies and limitations of crunch compression.
+Hai-vr has written some notes about crunch compression on [their Notion <FAIcon icon="fa-solid fa-square-arrow-up-right"/>](https://hai-vr.notion.site/Crunch-Compression-2119cc1366574068809250fafedbe27a), which outline some of the controversies and limitations of crunch compression.

 Consider carefully before using crunch compression for your textures, and always look at the actual differences in visual quality.